Head

 <link /> - element, which specifies relationships between the current document and an external resource

-• href - contains path
+href - contains path to resource

 media - allows to pass media condition under which resource will be used

-• one use-case is to render a favicon of suitable color for light and dark mode. see code example
+• one use case is to render a favicon of suitable color for light and dark mode. see code example

-<link href="light-favicon.png" rel="icon" media="(prefers-color-scheme: light)" />
+<link rel="icon" href="/favicon.ico" media="(prefers-color-scheme: light)" />

-<link href="dark-favicon.png" rel="icon" media="(prefers-color-scheme: dark)" />
+<link rel="icon" href="/favicon-dark.ico" media="(prefers-color-scheme: dark)" />

 stylesheet - is used for external CSS and fonts